Special Weather Statement issued for Kit Carson County by NWS - NewsBreak

 Special Weather Statement issued for Kit Carson County by NWS

-Effective: 2021-08-06 18:53:00 MDT Expires: 2021-08-06 20:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Kit Carson County A strong thunderstorm will impact portions of southeastern Kit Carson County through 830 PM MDT At 808 PM MDT, Doppler radar was tracking a strong thunderstorm 7 miles southeast of Stratton, moving east at 40 mph.
-HAZARD...Wind gusts of 50 to 55 mph.
+Effective: 2021-08-10 16:10:00 MDT Expires: 2021-08-10 17:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Kit Carson County A strong thunderstorm will impact portions of southwestern Kit Carson County through 530 PM MDT At 501 PM MDT, Doppler radar was tracking a strong thunderstorm 6 miles south of Seibert, moving southeast at 25 mph.
+HAZARD...Winds in excess of 30 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-This storm will remain over mainly rural areas of southeastern Kit Carson County County.
-This includes the following highways Interstate 70 in Colorado between mile markers 421 and 440.
-Highway 385 between mile markers 178 and 191.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...55 MPHalerts.weather.gov
+Minor damage to outdoor objects is possible.
+This storm will remain over mainly rural areas of southwestern Kit Carson County County.
+This includes Interstate 70 in Colorado between mile markers 399 and 410.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...30 MPHalerts.weather.gov

 Comments / 0